-Linkage to Care is a transition from HIV Testing to HIV Medical Care.
-To effectively capture linkages throughout the state, The Office of HIV/AIDS has expanded the number of Linkage Coordinators across the Health Districts, utilizing a systematic networking strategy among health departments.
-Promptly increasing linkages to HIV medical care to within thirty (30) days of diagnosis and improving retention in HIV primary care.
-Linkage to Care begins with diagnosis and ends with engaging or re-engagement into medical care.
+Linkage to Care is a program that helps people with HIV transition from testing to medical care.
+The Office of HIV/AIDS has expanded the number of Linkage Coordinators across the Health Districts to improve the process.
+The goal is to get people into medical care within 30 days of diagnosis and keep them engaged in primary care.
+This program starts with diagnosis and ends with being connected to medical care.